TS Queen Mary: Service history

 In the 1960s, there was a decline in passenger sailings on the Firth of Clyde, but TS Queen Mary II continued in service and was refitted for cruises from Gourock to Inveraray, Brodick and Campbeltown.
 Regular sailings from Glasgow ended on 15 September 1969, with the Caledonian Steam Packet Company preferring to have her sail out of Gourock.

 From 1969 onwards, TS Queen Mary II was placed on almost all of the cruise rosters, and she sailed regularly to Inveraray, Campbeltown, Ailsa Craig, Bute and to Stranraer.
-However, in order that she could continue to undertake sailings from Bridge Wharf, her masts were shortened to fit under the newly constructed Kingston Bridge although subsequently Bridge Wharf closed prior to the bridge opening.
+However, in order that she could continue to undertake sailings from Bridge Wharf, the masts were shortened to fit under the newly constructed Kingston Bridge although subsequently Bridge Wharf closed prior to the bridge opening.

 The Caledonian Steam Packet Company gradually had been merging with the West Highland ferry company David MacBrayne, and in 1973, the company became Caledonian MacBrayne.

 In 1976, following the removal of RMS Queen Mary from Lloyd's Register in a special ceremony on 4 May, TS Queen Mary II was once again formally registered as TS Queen Mary.

-Whilst TS Queen Mary remained very popular in the charter market, nonetheless she was over 40 years old and it was becoming apparent that some major work would be required to keep her in service.
-The decision was taken to retire the vessel from service and on 27 September 1977, TS Queen Mary undertook her final public sailing, before being laid up in the East India Harbour, Greenock.
+Whilst TS Queen Mary remained very popular in the charter market, nonetheless the vessel was over 40 years old and it was becoming apparent that some major work would be required to keep her in service.
+The decision was taken to retire the vessel from service and on 27 September 1977, TS Queen Mary undertook one final public sailing, before being laid up in the East India Harbour, Greenock.